Hanoi Food What and Where to Eat in Hanoi, Vietnam by JetSettingFools.com

 Xoi Yen

 MAP.
 The corner Xoi Yen restaurant is one of the best places to eat Hanoi Xoi Xeo – and they are open for business from 6am until midnight.
 There are tables inside and out – and the food counter is likely to be swarmed by food delivery couriers awaiting their orders.
 The menu is quite expansive, but we recommend sticking to the basics and ordering Xoi Xeo.
 To take it up a notch, get it topped with pork ribs and a deep-fried boiled egg.
-(Trust us, it’s delicious!)
+It’s delicious!

 #3 BUN CHA